-Way back, when we started, Stephen Thorne and I launched ourselves into Urban Design with two epic projects – first, the Prague Urban Design Competition of 1993 for the City of Prague and Czech Railways and, soon after, the Urban Design Strategy for Inner City Johannesburg in 1994.
+Way back, when they first started, Stephen Thorne and our associate Urban Designer Gordon Gibson launched themselves into Urban Design with two epic projects – first, the Prague Urban Design Competition of 1993 for the City of Prague and Czech Railways and, soon after, the Urban Design Strategy for Inner City Johannesburg in 1994.
 Both fall into the traditional concept of ‘big league’.
 They certainly were.

-Prague had started as a collective student project during our Master’s Course in the Joint Centre for Urban Design at Oxford Brookes University, which Steve and I had embarked on as mature students, both with extensive construction industry experience behind us, Steve as an architect, me as a surveyor.
-We, many of us, tutor and sponsor support, went to Prague early in 1993 to reinforce our taught theory, research key themes and assemble a competition entry.
-As the work was consolidated, with several trips to Prague, Steve and I ended up developing and preparing the entry.
-We nearly won.
-Down to the last two, we were disqualified on a technicality and the victory given to the Czech entry.
-Fair enough.
-We won a cash award in compensation.
+Prague had started as a collective student project during their Master’s Course in the Joint Centre for Urban Design at Oxford Brookes University, which Steve and Gordon had embarked on as mature students, both with extensive construction industry experience behind them, Steve as an architect, Gordon as a surveyor.
+They visited Prague early in 1993 to reinforce the taught theory, research key themes and assemble a competition entry.
+As the work was consolidated, with several trips to Prague, Steve and Gordon ended up developing and preparing the entry.
+They very nearly won.
+Down to the last two, they were disqualified on a technicality and the victory given to the Czech entry (they won a cash award in compensation!).

-We were very pleased with ourselves; it was an encouraging and inspiring complement to our learning experience at Oxford.
+In Gordon’s words, they were very pleased with themselves and found it an encouraging and inspiring complement to their learning experience at Oxford.

-Steve returned to his home in Johannesburg, me to Wales.
+Steve returned to his home in Johannesburg, Gordon to Wales.
 On the back of the Prague ‘sell’, Steve was commissioned to undertake the Inner City Strategy for Jo’burg City Council.
-He immediately called me and I set out for Jo’burg to arrive on the day Nelson Mandela was inaugurated.
-It was an exciting time, perfect for our audacious, consultative, outward-reaching, Jane Jacobs inspired theory.
+He immediately called and, with Gordon, set out for Jo’burg to arrive on the day Nelson Mandela was inaugurated.
+It was an exciting time, perfect for their audacious, consultative, outward-reaching, Jane Jacobs inspired theory.

-Within 6 years of our report, our proposal for an iconic city bridge was under construction.
-Amongst many proposals, we suggested that the creation of that single movement line would be the most significant intervention to develop the city centre for the 21st century.
-If they got it right, it would link communities north and south of the rail divide, be a catalyst for extensive city centre development, and be worthy of the name, ‘The Mandela Bridge’.
+Within 6 years of their report, their proposal for an iconic city bridge was under construction.
+Amongst many proposals, they suggested that the creation of that single movement line would be the most significant intervention to develop the city centre for the 21st century.
+If the authorities got it right, it would link communities north and south of the rail divide, be a catalyst for extensive city centre development, and be worthy of the name, ‘The Mandela Bridge’.
 The rest is history.

-Some of these images from the internet, indicate the people-oriented approach we had in mind.
+Some of these images from the internet, indicate the people-oriented approach they had in mind.